PEOPLE

 Research group

-Sara was a postdoc with me during 2018-2020, after which she moved to Lake Forest College as an Assistant Professor of Math&Computer Science.
+Sara was a postdoc with me during 2018-2020, after which she moved to Lake Forest College as an Assistant Professor of Computer Science and Mathematics.
+Soon after joining Lake Forest, she became the Director of the Applied Data Center.

-We have worked on machine learning for non-linear algebra and threaded Groebner bases in Macaulay2 and Python.
+We have worked on machine learning for non-linear algebra and threaded Gröbner bases in Macaulay2 and Python.

 Dane was a PhD student working with me 2013-2018.
 His dissertation was on Quantifying uncertainty in random algebraic objects using discrete methods.